mransan/maxml/protobuf_parser/README.md

 where n1,n2 are package names while Msg1,Msg2 are message definition.

-The first type of scope we defined is for the field type in file [Astc.ml](Astc.ml):
+The first type of scope we defined is for the field type in file [astc.ml](astc.ml):
 ```OCaml
 Astc.field_scope = string list
 ```